junxit/us-congress-bills-116/metadata.md

 - 2020-06-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 180 (Roll no. 122).(text: CR H2521-2531)
 - 2020-06-26 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2020-06-26 — The previous question was ordered pursuant to the rule.
+- 2020-06-29 — Received in the Senate.
+- 2020-08-13 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2020-09-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 522.